farzadshbfn/Styled/README.md

 }
 ```

-And this is how you control the which `ColorScheme` the app should use:
+And this is how you control which `ColorScheme` the app should use:

 ```swift
 // You can manually control the ColorScheme